 Hot start cost is the expected cost to start a steam unit, which is in the "hot" condition.
 Hot conditions vary unit by unit, but in general, a unit is hot after an overnight shutdown.
 Components of hot start cost include:

 Total fuel-related cost from first fire of start process (initial reactor criticality for nuclear units) to breaker closing priced at the cost of fuel currently in effect

+Total fuel-related cost from breaker closing to the minimum economic capacity operating limit, priced at the cost of fuel currently in effect, less the estimate of energy market revenues during the time from synchronization to minimum output

-And shutdown fuel cost defined as the cost of fuel expended from breaker opening of the previous shutdown to initialization of the (hot) unit start-up, excluding normal plant heating/auxiliary equipment fuel requirements.
+And shutdown fuel cost defined as the cost of fuel expended from breaker opening of the previous shutdown to initialization of the unit start-up, excluding normal plant heating/auxiliary equipment fuel requirements.

 Intermediate Start Cost